Lukaz32/libWren/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+The Wren class is a very straightforward singleton.
+You simply set its *AuthToken*, and start the services of Geolocation and/or Beacons.
+That's it.

 ### What is this repository for? ###

-* This is a simple library for integrating with WrenSys Api
+* This is a simple objC library for integrating with WrenSys Api

 ### Setup ###